MrChadMWood/pyinterval/README.md

 </details>

 <details>
-  <summary>**More Time Intervals**: Provides proxies for additional units of time, such as centisecond, decisecond, and decade.</summary>
+  <summary>More Time Intervals: Provides proxies for additional units of time, such as centisecond, decisecond, and decade.</summary>

   ```python
   print(